If you are looking for the next family holiday getaway, the Philippines has a lot of destinations for you to choose from.

 If you're looking for grub, Lanao Del Norte has no shortage of this either.
 It boasts of its fresh seafood, Cheding's peanuts, and the divisive fruit that is the Durian.

 And finally, Manila, the heart of the metro!
 Extremely near the airport, surrounded by a lot of hotels and accommodations, tourist spots all over, and food offerings wherever you go—all the ingredients of a fun family adventure.

 A nice start is for the whole fam to go to the National Museum.
 You can then head on to nearby attractions like the Ocean Park, Planetarium, and Rizal Shrine.

-You can join Manila excursions that will tour you inside the walled city of Intramuros or take part in a tour in Binondo!
+You can join Manila excursions that will tour you inside the walled city of Intramuros or take part in Binondo Chinatown tours!
 You can also visit Escolta and witness how young artists teamed up and gave its once-dirty streets a new life through art and music.

 The Philippines is truly a destination fit for the whole family.
 It’s just a matter of knowing what you want to do.
 So get a hold of the gang, pack your bags, and gear up!
 Take your pick at the many places and experiences you can have in the Philippines for that ultimate family holiday.